 (7) This notice is given to you without prejudice to any other communication or correspondence relating to the complaint.

-If you require any assistance completing this Template, please contact firstname.lastname@example.org.
+If you require any assistance completing this Template, please contact us.

 Customer Comments, Compliments and Complaints

-We like customers to compliment our Volunteers on good service.
-We will acknowledge compliments and pass them on to Volunteers so they know their commitment to good service is appreciated.
+We like customers to complement our Volunteers on good service.
+We will acknowledge compliments and pass them on to Volunteers, so they know their commitment to good service is appreciated.

-The Pen Museum aims to provide a reliable, consistent and high quality service at all times and if a visitor is unhappy in any way with our service, this document describes how they can contact us to make a complaint.
+The Pen Museum aims to provide a reliable, consistent, and high-quality service always and if a visitor is unhappy in any way with our service, this document describes how they can contact us to make a complaint.
 Our aim is to achieve resolution at the earliest stage possible.